Eritrea 'missing' as IGAD leaders forge regional coronavirus plan | Africanews

 “The region has about 6960 Km of coastline with the Indian Ocean, Gulf of Aden, Gulf of Toudjoura and the Red Sea.
 Also, the IGAD region has a total of 6910 Km of international borders with Egypt, Libya, Chad, Central African Republic, Democratic Republic of Congo, Rwanda and Tanzania.”

-East Africa / Horn of Africa (figures valid as at midday GMT March 30)
+East Africa / Horn of Africa (figures valid as of midday GMT March 30)

 - Djibouti – 15